This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ____________________________

-We don’t accept it as it is, we want more, become worried that we’re missing out, or think we should be doing something else.
+We don’t accept it as it is.
+We may want more, or become worried that we’re missing out.
+We may think we should be doing something else, which creates feelings of disappointment or frustration.
 When we’re upset or frustrated, it’s because we have a story running in our heads, rather than paying attention to the present moment in front of us.

 But you can’t fill a cup with the present moment when it’s already full.
 So, I’ve been practicing emptying my cup.